-Health effects language: Some people who drink water containing simazine in excess of the MCL over many years could experience problems with their blood.
+Health effects language: Some people who drink water containing simazine in excess of

-Contaminant (units): Toxaphene (ppb)
+Contaminant (units): Toxaphene (ppb) Traditional MCL in mg/ $\ell$ : 0.003

 Major sources in drinking water: Runoff/leaching from insecticide used on cotton and cattle.

 Health effects language: Some people who drink water containing toxaphene in excess of the MCL over many years could have problems with their kidneys, liver, or thyroid, and may have an increased risk of getting cancer.